RWKV/RWKV-cpp-node/README.md

 ** Note: There are know performance bottleneck issue in the tokenizer, and sampler written in nodejs, as its a single threaded operation, between each "token" in nodejs (which takes ~10ms).
 And would penalize smaller model more then larger models.

+> Thanks to @Tomeno & @Cahya for contributing benchmark numbers ofr their A1 and M2 Pro respectively

 The above is done by downloading the respective model via `rwkv-cpp-node --setup`, and performing the `rwkv-cpp-node --dragon` benchmark.
 Which would give the following JSON at the end

 ```